adorad/adorad/docs/docs.md

 to break from the current block.
 Note that `break` and `continue` can only be used inside a `for` loop.

-V does not have a way to forcibly "unwrap" an optional (as other languages do, for instance Rust's `unwrap()` or Swift's `!`).
+Adorad does not have a way to forcibly "unwrap" an optional (as other languages do, for instance Rust's `unwrap()` or Swift's `!`).
 To do this, use `or { panic(err.msg) }` instead.

 ---